zoeyg/public-write-ups/csaw-2020/web-real-time-chat.md

 [->] b'$0\r\n\r\n'
 ```

-Looking at the output, it looks as if pretty much everything went to plan, except for when we run our new command.
-The response is not
+Looking at the output, it looks as if pretty much everything went to plan, except for when we run our new `system.exec` command.
+The
-quite what we expect.
-Perhaps we need to make some additional changes to the rogue redis server code.  *Or*, we could just use our
+response is not quite what we expect.
+Perhaps we need to make some additional changes to the rogue redis server code.  *Or*, we could just use
-previous script and proxy in a new interactive connection we know that works already.
+our previous script and proxy in a new interactive connection we know that works already.

 ```sh
 ╭─zoey@virtual-parrot ~/sec/csaw/webrtc ‹master*›